Force over Distance: Chapter 42

 “The AI knew.
 The AI damn well knew exactly what would happen.”

-“And it told you to pick Tamara,” it murmured.
+“And it told you to pick Tamara.”

 “God, I’d never wish this on another person.
 On TJ?
 I can’t imagine her—I can’t imagine watching her—”